 3) the ranging and sidelink positioning UE discovery with V2X capable UEs as specified in clause 6.3.

+A discovered UE can be selected as an SL positioning server UE if the UE role in the RSPP metadata in the PROSE PC5 DISCOVERY message or, for V2X capable UEs, in the DIRECT LINK ESTABLISHMENT ACCEPT message indicates that the UE supports SL positioning server UE role (see 3GPP TS 38.355 [12]).

 If there is only one SL positioning server UE candidate, then that SL positioning server UE is selected.
 If there are more than one SL positioning server UE candidate, the SL positioning server UE is selected in the following order of decreasing precedence:

-any SL reference UE or located UE for the ranging and sidelink positioning service capable of performing SL positioning server UE functionalities; and
+a) any SL reference UE or located UE for the ranging and sidelink positioning service capable of performing SL positioning server UE functionalities; and

-a UE other than the SL reference UE or located UE for the ranging and sidelink positioning service capable of performing SL positioning server UE functionalities.
+b) a UE other than the SL reference UE or located UE for the ranging and sidelink positioning service capable of performing SL positioning server UE functionalities.

+The target UE can consider capabilities of the candidate SL positioning server UE(s) if available (i.e., by exchanging SLPP message as specified in 3GPP TS 38.355 [12], or from local configuration).

+NOTE 2: How to use the information of the capabilities of the candidate SL positioning server UE(s) for the SL positioning server UE selection is up to implementation.